 This first section has the most possible interactions and is arguably the most important.
 Which of these initial moments you send texts depends on how you want to integrate this form of communication into your business.

-You don’t have to use texting for each of these touchpoints but for the sake of fully understanding the possibilities let's look at a scenario where you do.
+You don’t have to use text for each of these touchpoints but for the sake of fully understanding the possibilities let's look at a scenario where you do.
 It’s early fall, the leaves are starting to change and you want to start scheduling and planning your winterizations.

 You decide to send out a text to all your customers (and even leads) with an irrigation system reminding them to schedule their winterizations.
 With most texting providers this is done in a similar way to sending mass emailing.
 This type of interaction borders - and can even be defined as the bridge - between marketing and customer communication.

 Now people are calling in and scheduling appointments.
-Naturally this process varies from business to business.
+Naturally, this process varies from business to business.
 But now that they have a date and time you can send a confirmation text with their appointment date, time and details.

 For example, your business offers recurring lawn care.
-You could send a simple text informing customers when the routine maintenance was completed and what all was done.
-This can be helpful for the customers who work all day and can never “tell” their yard was mowed.
+You could send a simple text informing customers when the routine maintenance was completed and what was done.
+This can be helpful for customers who work all day and can never “tell” their yard was mowed.

 Completion text can also cover your own ass.
-If you push snow in the winter sending a text with an image attached of the plowed property, it shows the customer that you were actually there so even if they wake up after a few additional inches fall they won't call you losing their mind.
+If you push snow in the winter by sending a text with an image attached of the plowed property, it shows the customer that you were actually there so even if they wake up after a few additional inches fall they won't call you losing their mind.
 It also builds a tangible record of work in case of slip and fall incidents.

 Customer Feedback & Satisfaction Surveys

-Text are a great way to gather customer feedback and satisfaction surveys.
-A prompt asking for feedback or a link to a survey can be added to completion text mentioned in the last section.
+Texts are a great way to gather customer feedback and satisfaction surveys.
+A prompt asking for feedback or a link to a survey can be added to the completion text mentioned in the last section.
 We’ve mentioned it in past posts, but gathering feedback and conducting surveys can provide priceless insights into your business (what you are and aren’t doing well) and your customers (what their expectations are and whether you meet them).